peytoncordero/DRI25/text-analysis.md

 ## A Note About Languages

 Languages are inherently social, fraught with the power dynamics inherent in any social phenomenon.
-No citation needed, just the body of post-structuralist scholarship.
+No citation needed, just the whole body of post-structuralist scholarship.

 Many existing tools for textual analysis, including the NLTK package used in this workshop, support many other languages, due to amazing contributions from the Python Text Analysis community.
 The support, however, varies according to the desired task.
 Not all functions and tools will be available for all the supported languages.
 The good news is that the available tools keep growing in quantity and quality.